-Prerequisites: CENG 4331 and STAT 3334 or equivalent.
+Prerequisites: CENG 4331 and STAT

 CENG 5434 - Microcomputer Systems Design

 System design and use of the latest microcomputers, microcontrollers, specialty controller chips and single-board computers as used in modern computer systems and products.
 A project assignment allows students to explore designs in their areas of interest.